amitabhprasad/simple-microservices/README.md

 This application was developed to show the principles microservices and understand the difference in architecture style between monolitic and microservices.
 Application simply demonstrate how a random sentence can be  generated from bunch of smaller applications each responsible for returning one and only one part of speech.

+Application uses spring.io and spring cloud under the hood

 To run this application, download STS or eclipse
 - start monolithicexample application
 - start adjective server